hwanggu-corgi/hwanggu-log-3/README.md

 - Corgi learning course `Object Oriented Design` in coursera by University of Alberta
     - Corgi working on week 2 material
-      - Corgi working on video `Expressing Design Structures in Java & UML Class Diagrams - Generalization with Interface in Java and UML`
+      - Corgi completed video `Expressing Design Structures in Java & UML Class Diagrams - Generalization with Interface in Java and UML`
       - Corgi completed video `Expressing Design Structures in Java & UML Class Diagrams - Generalization with Inheritance in Java and UML`
       - Corgi completed video `Expressing Design Structures in Java & UML Class Diagrams - Decomposition in Java and UML`
       - Corgi completed video `Expressing Design Structures in Java & UML Class Diagrams - Encapsulation in Java and UML`